JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

   - WeatherMakerPrefab root (WeatherMakerScript and WeatherMakerCommandBufferManagerScript)
   - WeatherMakerPrefab -> DayNightCycle (WeatherMakerDayNightCycleManagerScript)
   - WeatherMakerPrefab -> LightManager (WeatherMakerLightManagerScript)
+  - WeatherMakerPrefab -> SkySphere (WeatherMakerSkySphereScript) - you can deactivate the sky sphere mesh renderer if you have your own skybox, but please leave everything else active.
 - The 2D prefab includes a 2D and 3D camera in the prefab.
 If you need to customize 2D movement with your own special camera, deactivate the 2D camera, duplicate it and make your own outside the prefab.
 - For 2D/orthographic, you can show sun, moon and volumetric clouds.
 See instructions in DemoScene2D.
 - If you want clouds to render AFTER skybox, you can keep your main camera clear flag as skybox and then set WeatherMakerPrefab -> FullScreenEffects -> Clouds -> Render Queue to after skybox.